jgeumlek/WiimoteGlue/README.md

 Theoretically WiimoteGlue could keep track of virtual device outputs on a per-button basis rather than per-device, but that seems like a lot of extra complexity for little gain.
 If you have a valid use case for a single wiimote having both gamepad buttons and keyboard keys on it, it'll be considered.

-Maybe make it so mapping a button automagically switches that mode to prefer the keyboard or gamepad device might be work out well?

 ###Why not have WiimoteGlue talk to X directly to emulate the mouse when needed?

 * I don't want to deal with X code.
 * With Wayland potentially replacing X in the future, that sort of direct interaction doesn't seem wise.
-The Linux input system used by WiimoteGlue will likely be relatively stable .
+The Linux input system used by WiimoteGlue will likely be relatively stable.

 ###Why does WiimoteGlue capture Wii U Pro controllers?